All Episodes

 If these people ever figure that out, they'll really be tied up in knots.

-Is it as Newsweek magazine calls it, a neocon sex fantasy?
+Is it, as Newsweek magazine calls it, a neocon sex fantasy?

-Twenty-four is just your worst nightmares realized.
+24 is just your worst nightmares realized.

 As in a terrorist network working inside the United States, sending suicide bombers to subways and shopping malls, ordering up dirty bombs assembled right in California, and a hero, Jack Bauer, who is decent like John Wayne, yet often ignores international law, torturing terrorists to get vital information.

-Jack Bauer is kind of a metaphor for all the great people that we have out there every day, really are, you know, working hard to make us safe.
+Jack Bauer is kind of a metaphor for all the great people that we have out there every day.

-Also invited Supreme Court Justice Clarence Thomas and conservative talk show host Rush Limbaugh, who so loves 24, he's posted a review of this season on his website.
+On the panel, terrorism experts, including Department of Homeland Security Secretary Michael Chertoff, also invited Supreme Court Justice Clarence Thomas and conservative talk show host Rush Limbaugh, who so loves 24, he's posted a review of this season on his website.

-So literally in awe of the creativity of the brains behind the program.
+Literally in awe of the creativity of the brains behind the program.

 Feeling the neocon love of the program, possible presidential candidate John McCain made a guest appearance on 24 last season.

-The Heritage Foundation wants to make it clear it believes 24 is in the end just a TV show.
+The Heritage Foundation wants to make it clear it believes 24 is in the end just a TV show, but it's hero Jack Bauer does for the 9-11 generation what James Bond did for the Cold War generation.

 The 9-11 generation, you people at CNN have done your best to pretend there wasn't a 9-11.